alexanch/alexanch.github.io/index.md

 <br /><br />
 My specialties are Machine/Deep Learning, Computer Vision, Computational Imaging, and Color Science.
 <br /><br />
-Currently, I am building an open-source web application that finds luxury item alternatives from the mass-market.
-The recommendation algorithm is based on ResNet CNNs used to generate fashion embeddings.
+Currently, developing an AI-powered web app that finds luxury item alternatives from fast-fashion retailers.
+The idea is to use ResNet CNNs to generate fashion embeddings for a beloved fashion piece and compare them to embeddings stored in the database, finding the most similar ones.
 <br /><br />
 I have experience working on computer vision tasks using classical and deep learning methods in both industrial ([Olympus Corp., Japan](https://www.olympus-global.com/), [Vilmorin, France](https://en.wikipedia.org/wiki/Vilmorin)) and academia fields ([SIB Labs, Finland](https://www.uef.fi/web/siblabs/color-research-laboratory)).
 <br /><br />